 Each has its own character, and characters.
 Each has a team of professional staff and volunteers, dedicated to ensuring a better quality of life for those in residence, and in the wider community.

 Abbeyfield Southern Oaks is a registered charity and operates on a not for profit basis.
 We share fundamental principles with the national and international Abbeyfield Society, all revolving around the support, care, lifestyle and wellbeing of older people.
+Whether it is independent living or assisted living, we aim to provide the best living options for everyone.

 All Abbeyfield’s houses and care homes support the values and preferences of their residents and are open equally to people of all ethnic, religious and social backgrounds.